With An Eye To History, Biden And Johnson Try To Rekindle The 'Special Relationship'

 Johnson welcomed Biden's decision to rejoin the Paris climate accord and the World Health Organization.
 Trump had abandoned both.

-Biden, who hopes to lead a G7 push to end the global pandemic, is set to announce a new donation of COVID-19 vaccines to poorer countries later on Thursday, news that leaked before his meeting with Johnson.
+Biden, who hopes to lead a G-7 push to end the pandemic, is set to announce a new donation of COVID-19 vaccines to poorer countries later Thursday, news that leaked before his meeting with Johnson.
 The United Kingdom has thus far declined to send vaccines overseas.

 President Biden will announce Thursday in Cornwall that US has bought 500 million doses of Pfizer vaccine to donate to COVAX to help countries w/out enough doses, according @npr @tamarakeithNPR This is a big deal. it comes two days before opening of G7 summit here— franklangfitt (@franklangfitt) June 9, 2021